Optimal installation of renewable electricity sources: the case of Italy: Introduction

 The second aim of our paper is to check the effective installation strategy, in the different price zones, against the optimal one obtained theoretically.
 In doing so, we must take into account the fact that the Italian market is liberalized since about two decades, thus there is not a single producer which can impact prices by him/herself, but rather prices are impacted by the cumulative installation of all the power producers in the market.
 We thus extend our model by formulating it for $N$ players who can install, in the different price zones, the corresponding impacting renewable power source, monotonically and independently of each other: the resulting power price will be impacted by the sum of all these installations, while each producer will be rewarded by a payoff corresponding to their installation.
 The resulting $N$-player nonzero-sum game can be solved with different approaches.
 A formulation requiring a Nash equilibrium would result in a system of $N$ variational inequalities with $N + 1$ variables (see e.g. \cite{DeAFer} and references therein), which would be quite difficult to treat analytically.
-We choose instead to seek for Pareto optima.
+We choose instead to seek for Pareto optima first.
 One easy way to achieve this is to assume, in analogy with \cite{ferrari}, the existence of a "social planner" which maximizes the sum of all the $N$ players' payoffs, under the constraint that the sum of their installed capacity cannot be greater than a given threshold (which obviously represents the physical finite capacity of a territory to support power plants of a given type).
 We prove that, in our framework, this produces Pareto optima.
 More in detail, by summing together all the $N$ players' installations in the social planner problem, one obtains the same problem of a single producer, which has a unique solution that represents the optimal cumulative installation of all the combined producers.
 Though with this approach it is not possible to distinguish the single optimal installations of each producer, we can assess how much the effective cumulative installation strategy which was carried out in Italy during the dataset's period differs from the optimal one which we obtained theoretically.
+To give an idea of what we instead would get when searching for Nash equilibria, we present the case $N = 2$ and formulate a verification theorem that the value functions of each player should satisfy.
+Here we want to point out a difference which arises in our problem with respect to the current stream of literature.
+In fact, in stochastic singular games the usual framework is that a player can act only when the other ones are idle, see e.g. \cite{CGX,DeAFer,GTX,Xin}.
+Here instead we take explicitly into consideration the possibility that both players acts (i.e. install) simultaneously.
+This possibility will be confirmed in Section 5.3, where (in the case with no market impact) we present a Nash equilibrium where both players install simultaneously.
+Another peculiarity is that this equilibrium induces the players to install {\em before} than when they would have done under a Pareto optimum.
+This is the converse phenomenon of what observed e.g. in \cite{CGX}, where instead players following a Nash equilibrium act later than players following a Pareto optimum.